guidomingosDev/react-native-app/README.md

 # react-native-app

+## install the app expo in your device

 ## how to install dependencies

 on folder of project execute this command: npm install

-## install the app expo in your celphone

 ## how to run
 expo start